 If you think you may be pressured into revealing any details from your medical record against your will, it is best you do not register for this online service at this time.

 The practice has the right to remove online access to services for anyone that doesn’t use them responsibly.
-If you have been refused access a full explanation will be given to you or you may be asked to come in to the surgery to discuss access with a GP.
+If this happens you will be given a full explanation.
 Remember your account is for your use only you cannot make appointments for anyone else.

 For more information about keeping your medical records safe and secure, you will find a helpful leaflet produced by the NHS in conjunction with the British Computer Society: Keeping your online health and social care records safe and secure

 Sharing your records through patient access information leaflet